objectwow/join/README.md

 # @objectwow/join

-Join object to object like MongoDB
+Join objects with functionality similar to MongoDB’s $lookup

 ## Use case

 In a microservices system where each service owns its own database, querying data requires calling multiple services to retrieve the necessary information and manually joining the data.
-This package simplifies the process of joining data, similar to how MongoDB handles it.
+This package simplifies the process of joining data, similar to how MongoDB $lookup handles it.

 ## Installation